Skip to Content

 Proper food storage is critical in bear country to prevent attracting these animals to campsites.
 Bears have an excellent sense of smell, and even a small amount of food can draw them from miles away.
 Using bear-proof containers is one of the most effective ways to store food safely.

-Additionally, as mentioned earlier, hanging food at least 10 feet off the ground and 4 feet away from tree trunks can deter bears.
+Additionally, hanging food at least 10 feet off the ground and 4 feet away from tree trunks can deter bears.
 Cooking and eating should be done away from sleeping areas, and all food scraps and waste should be cleaned and stored immediately.
-These practices help minimize scent trails that attract bears.

 © neilsimmonsphotography